sandbox-quantum/Tangelo/README.rst

 Tutorials
 ---------

-Please check the ``examples`` folder jupyter notebook tutorials and other examples.
+Please check the ``examples`` folder for jupyter notebook tutorials and other examples.

 Tests
 -----